TritonDataCenter/sdc-headnode/incr-upgrade-scripts/README.md

     # identically to their role.
 E.g., cloning CA creates 'cloud-analytics'
     # by default; it would need to be renamed to 'ca' for this script.

+## Future improvements

+- Should we `dc-maint-{start,end}.sh` for provision pipeline upgrades?
+  I.e. for napi, dapi, imgapi, fwapi, papi, vmapi, cnapi.

+- We need an LB in front of cloudapi to maint-window it.